 Legal and Regulatory Risk: Legal, tax and regulatory changes could occur and may adversely affect an account and its ability to pursue its investment strategies and/or increase the costs of implementing such strategies.
-New (or revised) laws or regulations may be imposed by the U.S. Commodity Futures Trading Commission ("CFTC"), the SEC, the U.S. Federal Reserve or other banking regulators, other governmental regulatory authorities or self-regulatory organizations that supervise the financial markets that could adversely affect an account.
-On October 2, 2023, the CFTC proposed amendments to CFTC Regulation 4.7, which could impose increased disclosure requirements on DoubleLine Alternatives in its capacity as a registered commodity pool operator if the CFTC adopts the proposal.
+New (or revised) rules or regulations may be imposed by the U.S. Commodity Futures Trading Commission ("CFTC"), the SEC, the U.S. Federal Reserve or other banking regulators, other governmental regulatory authorities or self-regulatory organizations that supervise the financial markets that could adversely affect an account.
 An account also may be adversely affected by changes in the enforcement or interpretation of existing statutes and rules by these governmental regulatory authorities or self-regulatory organizations.